-- Students/graduates will demonstrate problem-solving and critical thinking skills.
+- Graduates will demonstrate effective critical thinking and problem solving skills.

-Students will understand the importance of professional development.
+Students will demonstrate high standards of professional practice.

 - Students will demonstrate awareness of continuing education requirements and professional organizations.

-- Students will demonstrate professional ethics and integrity in the clinical environment.
+- Students/graduates will display professionalism in the clinical environment.

-The program will provide the community and healthcare organizations with entry-level radiation therapists.
+The program will provide the community and health care organizations with qualified, competent radiation therapists.

 - Graduates will pass the ARRT national certification examination on the first attempt.

-- Graduates seeking employment in radiation therapy will be employed within 6 months of graduation.
+- Graduates actively seeking employment in radiation therapy will be employed within 6 months of graduation.

-- Students will complete the program in 14 months.
+- Students will complete the program within 15 months.

 They are located at: